Portrait of a Lady on Fire: Plot

-At the end of the eighteenth century, Marianne, a painter, is teaching an art class in France.
+At the end of the 18th century, Marianne, a painter, is teaching an art class in France.
 One of her students asks her about a painting of hers, which Marianne calls Portrait de la jeune fille en feu.

-Years previously, Marianne arrives on a distant island in Brittany.
+Years earlier, Marianne arrives on a distant island in Brittany.
 She has been commissioned to paint a portrait of a young woman of the gentry named Héloïse, who is to be married off to a Milanese nobleman.
-Marianne is informed by Héloïse's mother, The Countess, that she has previously refused to pose for portraits, as she does not want to be married; she had been living in a convent before the suicide of her older sister necessitated her return and her betrothal.
+Héloïse's mother, the Countess, tells Marianne that Héloïse has previously refused to pose for portraits, as she does not want to be married; she had been living in a convent before her older sister's suicide necessitated her return and her betrothal.
 Marianne acts as Héloïse's hired companion to be able to paint her in secret and accompanies her on daily walks along the rugged coastline to memorize Héloïse's features.

 Marianne finishes the portrait, but finds herself unable to betray Héloïse's trust and reveals her true reason for arriving.
-After Héloïse criticises the painting, which does not seem to portray her true nature, Marianne destroys the work.
-After seeing the destroyed work, Marianne explains her actions to The Countess by saying that she can create a better painting.
-As The Countess is getting ready to fire Marianne, Héloïse says that she will pose for Marianne.
+After Héloïse criticises the painting, which does not seem to portray her true nature, Marianne destroys the work and tells the Countess she can create a better painting.
+As the Countess is getting ready to fire Marianne, Héloïse says that she will pose for Marianne.
 The Countess is shocked to hear this and gives Marianne five days to complete the new portrait while she is away on the mainland.
 Marianne is haunted throughout the house by visions of Héloïse in a wedding dress.
-One evening, they read the story of Orpheus and Eurydice and debate the true reason why Orpheus turns around to look at his wife, causing her to be returned to the underworld.
-Later, the two go to a bonfire gathering where women sing, during which Héloïse's dress briefly catches fire.
+One evening, they read the story of Orpheus and Eurydice and debate the reason Orpheus turns around to look at his wife, causing her to be returned to the underworld, with Héloïse suggesting that Eurydice asked him to.
+Later, the two go to a bonfire gathering where women sing and Héloïse's dress briefly catches fire.